Red circuit board

 Before using a generative AI tool to prepare materials, consider whether collaborating with the generative AI tool to prepare those materials will interfere with your ability to use the output in the way you plan.

 Educate yourself about and follow any specific rules that apply to the preparation of specific materials, including any rules that restrict the use of generative AI tools in preparing information.
-This could include rules in a classroom syllabus or assignment, or provisions of a grant agreement.
+This could include rules in a classroom syllabus or assignment or grant agreement provisions.

-Understand that the international community may come to different conclusions on your rights with respect to generative AI and intellectual property.
+Understand that the international community may come to different conclusions on your rights regarding generative AI and intellectual property.
 The US recently launched an effort to understand the emerging space of generative AI and copyright.
-The United Kingdom has working groups and anticipate guidance in 2023.
-Europe is considering broader AI regulation for which intellectual property will be a component.
+As of 2023, the United Kingdom has developed copyright and AI working groups.
+Europe is considering broader AI regulation, for which intellectual property will be a component.

 In the meantime, these questions may help you navigate ownership of intellectual property: